wireless-broadband-alliance/radius-accounting-testbed/README.md

 4. Generate and run a series of tests against the PCAP.
 5. Generate a test bundle containing test report and data files.

+### Diagram
+The following diagram shows the operation of the test bed.

 ```mermaid
 flowchart LR
     subgraph output [Output]